AM2R-Community-Developers/DistributionCenter/docs/faq.md

 Until DirectX9.0 is installed and the shaders properly compile, the above mentioned features will not work properly.
 The required DirectX version (June 2010) can be found on Microsoft's website here:
 <https://download.microsoft.com/download/8/4/A/84A35BF1-DAFE-4AE8-82AF-AD2AE20B6B14/directx_Jun2010_redist.exe>

+Additionally, the repalette shader will *not* apply to the M:SR Fusion Suit variant.
+It will only recolor the Fusion Suit on the default setting.
+This can be accessed in the Extras menu.

-In addition, some graphics cards simply will not support the repalette shader.
+A final note: some graphics cards simply will not support the repalette shader.

 #### How can I make AM2R on Windows portable?
 In order to make AM2R portable, create the following files in the asset folder (the folder containing AM2R.exe and data.win):